Pedestrian Accidents on the Rise: Keeping Kids Safe

 The founding partners at Martinez & Schill LLP are both mothers of young children.
 Our “Keeping Kids Safe” feature is a reminder on relevant topics to help parents to keep their kids safe.
 Stay Safe Everyone!
 Follow our Facebook to See More on Keeping Kids Safe!

-If you or your child are the victim of a pedestrian accident or car accident please contact our office.
+If you or your child are the victims of a pedestrian accident or car accident please contact our office.
 We offer free consultations and are always willing to help a family in need.
 San Diego office: 619-512-5995 or Riverside office: 951-200-4630.